maryszmary/langTrainers/README.md

-A web-unterface for language excersises.
+A web-unterface for language excercises.